swcarpentry-ja/carpentries-coc/topic_folders/for_instructors/new_instructors.md

 ### Steps to Becoming an Instructor

 Anyone who supports the aims of The Carpentries is welcome to apply for Instructor training.
 However, we are not able to guarantee training to all applicants.
-While we would like to help everyone, we do need to prioritise people at our member organisations, who have provided funding to us to ensure that they can develop Instructor capacity in-house.

-Therefore, if you are at an institution that is not affiliated to The Carpentries, there may be a substantial wait to become trained as an instructor.

-We periodically review and score applications that have been submitted.
-When training places go unclaimed by member institutions, we invite applicants in order of scoring to fill any training seats unclaimed by a member institution.
+Member organizations get first priority for Instructor Training seats.
+For individuals interested in becoming certified Instructors outside the scope of membership, applications may be submitted for review through our Open Instructor Training program.

+Open Instructor Training applications are reviewed and scored periodically, with expected wait times of 1-3 months from submission.
+When space is available in upcoming events, we invite Open applicants in order of scoring to register.
+Multiple applicants from a single institution will generally not be admitted at the same time.
+Acceptance to Open Instructor Training does not expire, and registration codes may be used for any online training event between 1 month and 1 week prior to its start date.

 How do we score applicants?
 See our [scoring rubric](https://github.com/carpentries/Instructor-training/blob/gh-pages/files/rubric.md#).
+Applications below a threshold score may be declined.
+Howewver, we welcome enthusiastic instructors to correspond and re-apply.

 To request training as an Instructor, please fill out this [form](https://amy.carpentries.org/forms/request_training/).